jpomykala/SentimentAnalysis-Experiment/README.md

 ## Results:

 Algorithm was right in ~50% cases.
+I will try to improve this scores in future.

 ![results](https://github.com/jpomykala/SentimentAnalysis-Experiment/blob/master/images/results.png?raw=true)